-Golf Back Pain
+Golf Back Pain – how to avoid it!

 The main cause of Golf Back Pain is the swing.
 The golf swing has four components: the address position, back swing, down swing and follow through.